bcgov/wps-research/data/bill/batch_fire_mapping_web/README.md

 - **Random Forest**: number of estimators, max depth, max features, random state.
 - **HDBSCAN**: controlled ratio, min samples.
 - **Display**: contour width (integer pixels).
+- **Notes**: free-text field for annotations (e.g., "cloud contamination", "re-check in spring").
+Auto-saved, persisted to params YAML on Accept, visible as a pencil icon in the fire list.

 **Action buttons**:
 - **Map Fire**: maps using the parameters currently shown in the form.